Ndhlovu1/nust-annual-programming-competition/ReadMe.md

 # NUST PROGRAMMING COMPETION COMMUNITY
 ![logo](https://github.com/user-attachments/assets/b482a351-a2f1-47ed-9cea-1c9cf259a08a)

+### INSTALLATION ON LOCAL PC
+1. `pip install pipenv`

+2. Go to the project directory with the Pipfile and the Pipfile.lock

+3. Once here run the command `pipenv install`

+4. `pipenv shell` : Open the virtual environment

+5. `python -m gunicorn NPCProject.asgi:application -k uvicorn.workers.UvicornWorker` : To run the project

 ## Author

 👤 **[Tinomudaishe Ndhlovu : System Design & Implementation : Phoenix Team Lead]**